nvim-lualine/lualine.nvim/BREAKING_CHANGES.md

-This file contains braking changes that have been made in this branch to make it easier to switch from [hoob3rt/lualine.nvim](https://github.com/hoob3rt/lualine.nvim) In this file contains changes in timed order .
-It's possible breaking change has been made to several times to same thing .
-In that case the one in the bottom indicates current state.
+This file contains breaking changes that have been made in this branch to make it easier to switch from [hoob3rt/lualine.nvim](https://github.com/hoob3rt/lualine.nvim) This file contains changes in chronological order.
+It's possible breaking change has been made several times to the same thing.
+In that case the one nearest the bottom indicates current state.

 ### Color option unification